 - COR-101.
 CORAT Therapeutics is developing COR-101, a fully human monoclonal IgG antibody that binds a very broad area of the SARS-CoV-2 surface.

 Note: Our information is based on press releases or other public disclosures, and is subject to change at any time.
 Details for the specific molecules entering clinical studies may not be publicly available at this time.
 The organizations’ plans to start first-in-human studies are subject to review by regulatory authorities.

-As of the end of May 2020, more than 15 organizations have announced that their anti-SARS-CoV-2 molecules may enter clinical study during June to December 2020.
-We will provide updates here and through our “Antibody News You Should Know” as more information becomes available in the future.
+Numerous organizations have anti-SARS-CoV-2 molecules in preclinical development.
+As these molecules enter clinical study, we will provide updates here and through our “Antibody News You Should Know” as more information becomes available in the future.

 Sorrento Therapeutics, with partners

 - COVI-SHIELD is a cocktail of three antibodies that together would recognize three unique regions of the SARS-CoV-2 Spike protein.
 The leading antibody, STI-1499, came from the company’s extensive library.
 Sorrento and Mount Sinai Health System are jointly developing this asset.